aryamohammadi/rpgGame/README.md

 ## Project Description
 > Your project description should summarize the project you are proposing.
 Be sure to include:
 > * Why is it important or interesting to you?
-Our team will implement and deepen our understanding of c++ concepts such as object oriented programming, data structures and algorithms.
+>   - Our team will implement and deepen our understanding of c++ concepts such as object oriented programming, data structures and algorithms.
 This project will also give us a chance to collaborate with our team and reinforce our knowledge of object oriented programming, therefore simulating a real industry-like environment where collaboration and teamwork is key in order to be successful.
-By working on this project as a team, we will improve our ability to communicate, solve problems as a team, and manage code through version control.
+>   - By working on this project as a team, we will improve our ability to communicate, solve problems as a team, and manage code through version control.
-> * This project is complex enough for us to utilize object oriented programming,
+>   - This project is complex enough for us to utilize object oriented programming,
 > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project) C++: The primary programming language we will be using is C++.
+(This list may change over the course of the project)
+>   - C++: The primary programming language we will be using is C++.
 We will utilize Object-oriented principles such as classes for characters, items, and environments.
 Data structures and sorting algorithms can be used for various in-game effects.
-Github/Git: version control will be managed through Github.
+>   - Github/Git: version control will be managed through Github.
 This allows us to collaborate with each other and keep track of the development process.
-Visual Studio Code: We will use VS Code as our Integrated Development Environment.
+>   - Visual Studio Code: We will use VS Code as our Integrated Development Environment.
-Terminal: The user will be interacting with the program through the Terminal.
+>   - Terminal: The user will be interacting with the program through the Terminal.
-> * We plan to use Object Oriented Programming in C++, with various
 > * What will be the input/output of your project?
+>   - Input:
-> * Input: Specific variables will be predetermined, such as types of weapons, types of movement, and the specifics of enemies attacking you.
+>     - Specific variables will be predetermined, such as types of weapons, types of movement, and the specifics of enemies attacking you.
-The following would take in user input
+>     - The following would take in user input
-- Username, as a string.
+>       - Username, as a string.
-- Environment variables.
+>       - Environment variables.
 For example, a series of pre-made environments could be selected from.
 Or other random elements of the game could be determined by a user-inputted seed.
-- Actions the character takes, such as using an item, launching an attack, or for pre-determined movement.
+>       - Actions the character takes, such as using an item, launching an attack, or for pre-determined movement.
 This would be a regularly appearing menu, with char variables used to determine the actions taken.
-- A menu of the game where settings are changed, such as difficulty, using an item, or knowing some in-game progress.
+>       - A menu of the game where settings are changed, such as difficulty, using an item, or knowing some in-game progress.
+>   - Output:
+>     - Variations of preset output lines will be printed to the screen.
+For example, "[Username] attacks [Enemy name] for [Dmg] damage!"
+>     - We can also incorporate unique types of output as well, such as primitive text-based artwork showcasing the environment the player is in.
 > * What are the features that the project provides?
-> * Difficulty
+>   - Difficulty selection
+>     - By changing the stats for player and enemy characters, the quantity and quality of items, and attributes of the environment, the player will have an easier or more difficult experience.
-     Simple number swaps, no different environments, the same broad game Simple combat system: the player engages in battles by choosing actions such as “attack,” “defend,” or “use item”.
+>   - Simple combat system: the player engages in battles by choosing actions such as “attack,” “defend,” or “use item”.
 The outcome will be dependent on the player's stats, enemy stats, and random number generation.
-Players can level up their characters (improve stats such as health, attack power, and defense).
+>   - Players can level up their characters (improve stats such as health, attack power, and defense).
 This helps them with progressing through the game as it gets more challenging.